What is digital curation?

 How long does it take to complete this degree?

-Students can complete the degree in as little as 18-months on a full-time schedule, but most students take courses part-time while they are working, which allows completion of the program in two to four years.
+Most students take courses part-time while they are working, which allows completion of the program in two to four years.

 How much does it cost to complete this degree?